milesdaudistel/notes/compilernotes.md

 <details><summary>Predictive Parsing and LL(k) grammars</summary>
 Predictive parsing is a confusing term.
 Saying that you have a 'predictive parser' is not a statement about your parsing algorithm (recursive descent, shift reduce, etc).
 Saying that you have a predictive parser means that the grammar your parser reads is an LL(k) grammar.
 LL(k) grammars are a special kind of context-free grammars.
 By looking at the next k tokens, we can narrow down the possible productions to 1 at every step.
-This means there will never be any backtracking.
+This means there will never be any backtracking, making it faster.

 Here is an example of a normal context-free grammar: